-(3) For the purposes of this Regulation, a stable condition that "allows for the re- establishment of renewable resources on the site within a reasonable period of time by natural processes" means a condition that can reasonably be expected to return waterborne soil erosion to premining levels within one year after the reclamation is completed, and that can reasonably be expected to achieve revegetation, where feasible, within five years after the reclamation is completed, without the need for fertilization or reseeding.
-(4) If rehabilitation of a mined site to this standard is not feasible because the surface materials on the mined site have low natural fertility or the site lacks a natural seed source, the mineral title holder shall, where necessary, fertilize and reseed or replant the site with native vegetation to protect against soil erosion.
+(3) For the purposes of this Regulation, a stable condition that "allows for the re- establishment of renewable resources on the site within a reasonable period of time by natural processes" means a condition that can reasonably be expected to return waterborne soil erosion to pre-mining levels within one year after the reclamation is completed, and that can reasonably be expected to achieve revegetation, where feasible, within five years after the reclamation is completed, without the need for fertilization or reseeding.

+(4) If rehabilitation of a mined site to this standard is not feasible because the surface materials on the mined site have low natural fertility or the site lacks a natural seed source, the mineral title holder shall, where necessary, fertilize and reseed or replant the site with native vegetation to protect against soil crossion.
+Prevention of Pollution of Environment.